trixtateam/react-phoenix-boiler-plate/docs/general/introduction.md

 # The Hitchhikers Guide to `react-boilerplate`

-The [`README.md`](https://github.com/react-boilerplate/react-boilerplate#features) gives you adequate information on how to clone boilerplate files, install dependencies and launch the example app.
+The [`README.md`](https://github.com/trixtateam/react-phoenix-boiler-plate#features) gives you adequate information on how to clone boilerplate files, install dependencies and launch the example app.

 Once you've done that, this document is intended to give you a taste of how `react-boilerplate` works.
 It still assumes basic knowledge of React, Redux and `react-router`. **If you're completely new to React, please refer to https://github.com/petehunt/react-howto instead!**

 This is a production-ready boilerplate, and as such optimized for browsers, not for beginners.
 It includes tools to help you manage performance, asynchrony, styling, everything you need to build a _real_ application.
 Before you get your hands dirty with the source code, we'd like you to go through a checklist that will help you determine whether or not you're ready to use this boilerplate.
 It's not because we're _holier-than-thou_, but rather because we genuinely want to save you the frustration.

-Opening an issue is the fastest way to draw the attention of the team, but please make it a point to read the [docs](https://github.com/react-boilerplate/react-boilerplate/tree/master/docs) and [contribution instructions](https://github.com/react-boilerplate/react-boilerplate/blob/master/.github/CONTRIBUTING.md) before you do.
-The issues section is specifically used for pointing out defects and suggesting enhancements.
-If you have a question about one of the tools please refer to StackOverflow instead.
+Opening an issue is the fastest way to draw the attention of the team, but please make it a point to read the [docs](https://github.com/trixtateam/react-phoenix-boiler-plate/tree/master/docs)

 ## Tech Stack